A Thousand for One Night

 A Thousand for One Night (German: Tausend für eine Nacht) is a 1933 Czech-German comedy film directed by Max Mack and starring Claire Rommer, Trude Berliner and Harald Paulsen.
 A separate Czech-language version was also produced.

 The film's sets were designed by Erich Zander.
 The film was partly shot on location at the Czech spa resort of Marienbad which was then part of the German-speaking Sudetenland.

+Plot

 Its plot concerns a German mother who is anxious for her daughter to marry an aristocrat rather than a jazz musician.